kiran-brahma/dante-astro-theme/src/content/books/book-notes-zero-to-one.md

 - Clearly define your future and focus on achieving it.
 - Building a monopoly gives you the power to maximize value, so it's best to focus on a niche where you have the highest market share.
 - Focus on building an edge over others to ensure high growth and make it difficult for others to copy you.
 Develop your business model.
-- Building a successful and profitable company is a long-term endeavor; you must be committed to the process.
+- Building a successful and profitable company is a long-term endeavour; you must be committed to the process.
 - Focus on building a strong foundation for your company by creating a positive work culture, hiring the best employees, and implementing effective incentive systems.
 - Products don't just sell themselves; it's your employees who are the driving force behind their success.
 - The founder's vision is a key factor in driving growth and employee engagement.